miguel-hidalgo/GettingAndCleaningData/tidyDataSetCodeBook.md

    Values are averages of means or standard deviations

 This data set is based on a data set with 12 files containing 3 measurements (X, Y & Z), extracted from the original
 Human Activity Recognition Using Smartphones Dataset.
-Six Means data files with (X/Y/Z) measurements and 6 Standar Deviations files with (X/Y/Z) measurements were created.
+Six Means data files with (X/Y/Z) measurements and 6 Standard Deviations files with (X/Y/Z) measurements were created.

-For more information how the data was extractd, see the Readme.MD file and the run_analysis.R script.
+For more information how the data was extracted, see the Readme.MD file and the run_analysis.R script.

 Below is the tidy Data Set created by the run_analysis.R: